-- As resources are available, computer literacy will be taught, - Physical education shall be regularly scheduled each year. - A series of experiences shall be provided for student development through exposure to experiences to be selected from, but not limited to the following; art, music, foreign languages, exploratory vocational education, and health (F.S.
-1003.42). - In addition instruction in the curriculum areas listed in Section 5 will be included. - F.S.
-1011.62 requires middle school students who score at Level 1 on FCAT Reading to be enrolled in and complete an intensive reading course the following year, and provides that placement of Level 2 readers in either an intensive reading course or a content area course in which reading strategies are delivered shall be determined by diagnosis of reading needs.
+- All student will have access to computer literacy on campus or through virtual programs if certified teachers are not available. - Physical education shall be regularly scheduled each year. - A series of experiences shall be provided for student development through exposure to experiences to be selected from, but not limited to the following; art, music, foreign languages, exploratory vocational education, and health (F.S.
+1003.42). - In addition, instruction in the curriculum areas listed in Section 5 will be included. - F.S.
+1003.4156 requires middle school students who score at Level 1 on FSA ELA to be enrolled in and complete an intensive reading course the following year, and provides that placement of Level 2 readers in either an intensive reading course or a content area course in

+- which reading strategies are delivered shall be determined by diagnosis of reading needs.
 Each year in which a student scores Level 1 or Level 2 on FCAT Mathematics, the student must receive remediation the following year, which may be integrated into the student's required mathematics course. - Secondary schools are schools that primarily served students in grades 6 through 12.
 It is the intent of the Legislature to provide for secondary school redesign so that students promoted from the 8th grade have the necessary academic skills for success in high school and students graduating from high school have the necessary skills for success in the workplace and postsecondary education. - Students in Grade 6, 7, or 8 who are not enrolled in schools with a middle grades configuration are subject to the promotion requirements of this section. - A course taken in the eighth grade may be used to satisfy high school graduation requirements provided the student is classified as a high school student for the period in which the student is enrolled in a coursed designated as a 9 12 grade course.
 The 9-12 course code number shall be entered on the student's permanent record and the earned credit shall be used simultaneously as meeting both eighth grade and graduation requirements.
 A student in the middle grades who takes any high school course for high school credit and earn a grade of "C", "D", or "F", the district forgiveness policy will allow the replacement of the grade with a grade of "C" or higher, earned subsequently in the same or comparable course. - The school shall specify the required courses of study at each level.
-A copy of the master schedule will meet this requirement. - Middle grades students enrolled in Algebra 1, Geometry, or Biology 1 must take the statewide, standardized EOC assessment for those courses and shall not take the corresponding subject and grade level statewide, standardized assessment. - Students who are taking the FSA ELA and mathematics assessments shall not take the discontinued assessments.
+A copy of the master schedule will meet this requirement. - Middle grades students enrolled in Algebra 1, Geometry, or Biology must take the statewide, standardized EOC assessment for those courses and shall not take the corresponding subject and grade level statewide, standardized assessment. - Students who are taking the FSA ELA and mathematics assessments shall not take the discontinued assessments.